Marina Kalashnikova

 Marina Kalashnikova (died 3 August 2013) was a Russian historian and freelance journalist.
 In 2010 she and her ex-KGB agent husband Viktor Kalashnikov were treated in hospital in Germany for mercury poisoning in what they have said was an attempt on their life by Russia's FSB, the successor to the KGB.
 The case has been compared to the alleged poisoning and murder of Russian dissident Alexander Litvinenko.
 She died of cancer in Moscow in 2013.

 Personal life

 She was married to Viktor Kalashnikov, a former KGB colonel and journalist.

 Activities

 Kalashnikova and her husband had been publishing articles critical of the Russian Government since the 1990s.
-They left Russia and have lived in various countries, such as the Ukraine, Poland, Estonia and now Germany.
+They left Russia and have lived in various countries, such as Ukraine, Poland, Estonia and now Germany.
 They claim to have been warned to cease their activities at various points in the 1990s and 2000s by KGB agents.

 Views

 Kalashnikova considers Russia to be ruled in an anti-democratic way: "It is clear that the [Kremlin] regime has no restraint and will commit any crime, break any rule, surpass any benchmark in order to consolidate its already illegitimate power".
 She has also criticised Western analysts for thinking that conflict with Russia can be avoided.
 In August 2009 she stated, "The West does not care to wake from the dream of its wishful thinking, even when Moscow turns to [...] reanimating Joseph Stalin’s cult of personality together with the ideology of the Cheka."

 She also accuses Russia of trying to expand its influence around the world: "The Kremlin has activated a network of extremists in the Third World [...]
 Russia has managed to shake off nearly all international conventions restricting the expansion of its military power."